elinmerlin/handful_lists_for-couples/README.md

     >- FIRST_USER (this is a message.chat.id which you can find in https://t.me/RawDataBot)
     >- SECOND_USER (message.chat.id for another person)

+3) Deploy the app using Docker.

-3) to deploy the app from the root folder:
+to deploy the app from the root folder:

     docker-compose up -d --build

-4) to launch the bot:
+to launch the bot:

     docker-compose run --rm -d --name bot app /app/telegram_bot.py

-5) to stop the bot:
+to stop the bot:

     docker stop bot

-6) to switch containers off:
+to switch containers off:

     docker-compose down